Community Spotlight: Ephraim

 A few steps away from your room you can stop at South Shore Pier to rent pontoon boats, paddleboards and kayaks.
 If you’re staying in Ephraim and don’t get on the water, you really haven’t experienced Ephraim, and human-powered watercraft are the easiest way to see the harbor.

 In a place as beautiful as Ephraim, it’s no surprise that artists and artisans flourish here.
-There are no less than nine galleries and art studios in Ephraim, including Fine Line Designs Gallery and Sculpture Garden, one of the premier galleries in the county.
+There are several galleries and art studios in Ephraim, including Fine Line Designs Gallery and Sculpture Garden, one of the premier galleries in the county.
 It’s not uncommon to find artists posting up throughout the village with easels and brushes to capture the many eye-catching scenes.

 When it’s time to find gifts, you’re in luck again with a community thick with fine specialty boutiques, artisan shops, and folk art.